Willamette Zone Fishing

-Stocked for the last time this season in late June with 5,000 legal-sized rainbow trout.
-Smith Reservoir is north of Trail Bridge Reservoir and is accessed by turning off Hwy 126 at Trail Bridge Reservoir and following FS Road 730 north to Smith Dam.
-The reservoir is not visible from the highway and is open to year-around fishing.
+Smith Reservoir is north of Trail Bridge Reservoir and is accessed by turning off Hwy.
+126 at Trail Bridge Reservoir and following USFS Road 730 north to Smith Dam.
+The reservoir is not visible from the highway and is open to year-around bait fishing.

 ST. LOUIS PONDS: trout, bass, crappie, bluegill, yellow perch, channel catfish

 St. Louis Ponds is located 13 miles north of Salem and west of I-5.
 To get to there from the north, take the Woodburn exit off I-5.
 Then go east to Hwy.
 99E.
 At Hwy.
 99E, head south to the town of Gervais.
 At the light, go west on Gervais Rd. through Gervais.
 Gervais Rd. changes to St Louis Rd.
 Continue west on St Louis Rd. as it crosses over I-5 to Tesch Lane, at the railroad crossing.
-Go left on Tesch Lane and follow the signs to the ponds.
-More information: Jeff Fulop, (971) 673-6034.
+Go left on Tesch Lane and follow the signs to the ponds, about a mile to the main parking lot.

 TRAIL BRIDGE RESERVOIR: trout

-Trail Bridge Reservoir is open to year-round angling.
-It was stocked for the last time this season in late July.
-This waterbody is adjacent to Hwy 126 and is approximately 60 miles east of Springfield.
+Trail Bridge Reservoir is open to year-round fishing.
+This waterbody is adjacent to Hwy.
+126 and is approximately 60 miles east of Springfield.
 Only adipose fin-clipped trout may be harvested from Trail Bridge Reservoir.
-Flies and lures only may be used.
+Only flies and lures may be used.